 Right out of the box the Galaxy S9 is a fast and capable smartphone.
 During the first boot, you’ll be prompted to do some very important things.
 This includes the fingerprint scanner or screen lock, signing into all of your accounts, or transfer data from an old device.

 The Galaxy S9 will transfer everything from an old Android smartphone, iPhone, or other devices with ease.
 All you need is Samsung’s transfer tool we’ll show you below, and the cable/dongle that comes in the box with every new Galaxy S9 and S9+.
 Don’t lose that dongle, it’s what will make switching to your new phone as easy as possible.
+And if not, you can use Samsung Cloud — search for it in settings.

 Transfer Data From Your Old Phone